vkostyanetsky/ObsidianFastimer/README.md

 ```
 ````

-You can do this using the "Insert fasting tracker" command or, well, you know.
-Manually.

-The plugin takes the block and shows elapsed time, remaining time, and something like a progress bar to visualize your spilled blood, sweat, and tears :)
+The plugin takes the code block and shows elapsed time, remaining time, and something like a progress bar to visualize your spilled blood, sweat, and tears :)

 Here is an example: